ajaniMember/IrcBot/README.md

 At the same time this repetition of solving different programing problems will make it easier for me to learn how to go about solving them in a more efficient way.

-# Requirements
+# To Do
-requirements that need to be complete before I would consider it complete
+Requirements that need to be complete before I would consider it complete

     - = not started
     # = started